Tuvalu - Will this country soon be gone?

 Have a great view directly onto the ocean

-May 24 - Go to the airport and then slightly left to SAMOA
+May 24 - Go to the airport and then to Country Samoa

 The day started very early as right in front of the hotel a 15-headed construction team showed up to build a small piece of a 10-meter concrete road.
 Probably its necessary to have special skills or methods to build streets in Tuvalu, as on every full moon the water from below the earth is rising to the surface and floods huge areas of streets, including sometimes the airport.